apies/apies.github.io/_posts/2014-08-17-coffeescript-is-like-leibniz-notation.markdown

  However, eventually you will stop deriving the integral of the tangent and simply skip to the `ln |sec x| + C` solution.
 In fact as problems become larger and more complex the shortcut is preferred as anyone reading your work will know the same shortcut.

-###Javascript is Newton's notation
+###Javascript Jungle

 When i write client code for the browser I prefer to use Coffeescript.
 I want to write code fast, efficiently and easy to maintain for other people on the project.
 I have developed the strong conviction that Coffeescript is Leibniz's notation for Javascript.
 Unfortunately many front end developers find Coffeescript disagreeable, a position I cannot fathom.

 I find the Coffeescript -> Javascript translation/compilation to be so simple that in most cases it can be done manually in your head.
-In the same sense as knowing
+In the same sense as knowing the integral of the tangent function is built on the sin/cos definitions it should be trivial to interpret :

 {% highlight coffeescript %}